zeldin/Mega99/README.md

 | ESC       |              | Leave menu              |
 | SysRq     |              | Toggle console messages |
 | Num Lock  |              | Toggle turbo on/off     |

+Pseudokeys mode is not available on the Nexys board, but the cursor keys can still be used as pseudokeys.

 ### Joysticks